The great outdoors, music icons, shopping nirvana - Tennessee's State Itinerary is a whole lot of fun!

 Atlanta to Birmingham

-The Alabama Jazz Hall of Fame is located in downtown Birmingham and offers tours and the nearby Carver Theatre is where jazz legends such as Duke Ellington and Lionel Hampton once played and local jazz artists and comedy can often be heard.
+The Alabama Jazz Hall of Fame is located in downtown Birmingham and offers tours and the nearby Carver Theatre is where jazz legends such as Duke Ellington and Lionel Hampton once played, and local jazz artists and live comedy can often be heard.

 DAY 4 - 114 miles